vide-collabo/Vide.docs/content/en/docs/vide.fable/control_flow_switch-case.md

 | Pages.Movie id -> Pages.Movie.View id
 ```

 Like in `if/else` expressions, every branch in match-expressions has to be of the "same type".
-This is important to understand, and it might not be intuitively clear what "same type" means: It is the type `Vide<'value, 'state, 'context>` where value is the component's actual return `'value` (usually `unit`), but `'state` is something that is propably not the same type when partial views differ.
+This is important to understand, and it might not be intuitively clear what "same type" means: It is the type `Vide<'value, 'state, 'context>` where value is the component's actual return `'value` (usually `unit`), but `'state` is something that is probably not the same type when partial views differ.

 Additionally, there is one question that arises:

 > What to do with the state of a partial view when it's currently not needed?
-Should it be preserved and used eventually in the future, or shall it be forgotten so that the partial is always "resetted" when it's requested in the future?
+Should it be preserved and used eventually in the future, or shall it be forgotten so that the partial is always "reset" when it's requested in the future?

 Vide provides a `switch / case` concept that allows for:

 * cases that show only when there's no previous case that was shown,
 * cases that always show (when their condition is met; independent of previous cases),
 * default case
-* specify if a case shall preserve it's state or reset it on show
+* specify if a case shall preserve its state or reset it on show

 Example: